leo-dh/minifyimages-webapp/minifyimages-preact/README.md

 ## Issues

-- There are currently some edge cases where the file might end up larger than the initial size.
-This happens to due to the additional overhead from converting from `ImageData` to `Blob` using JavaScript.
-In cases, one might be better off using the server option.
+- There are currently some edge cases where the final file size might end up larger than the initial size.
+This happens due to the additional overhead from converting from `ImageData` to `Blob` using JavaScript.
+In such cases, one might be better off using the server option.